tetyanaloskutova/remote-works/docs/payment-gateways.rst

 Supported Payment Gateways
 ==========================

-You will find below the list of payment gateways supported by Saleor and their configuration guide.
+You will find below the list of payment gateways supported by Remote-works and their configuration guide.

 .. toctree::